orosagustavo/orosagustavo/README.md

 When I entered the Physics program in 2020, my desire to learn grew, as the challenges also became greater.
 This sparked my interest in simulations and data visualization, leading me to resume my programming studies in an unstructured way.
 In 2023, with the rise of Artificial Intelligence, I became curious about the mathematical models behind it and wanted to understand how they work.

-Today, I have returned to the basics to formalize and structure my knowledge, aiming to develop new projects and explore new possibilities.
+In 2024, I had return to the basics to formalize and structure my knowledge, aiming to develop new projects and explore new possibilities.

 ---
 ## 🔎 Past Research and Work Areas ([Lattes](http://lattes.cnpq.br/0146348413076979))